-Privacy Legislation in the Criminal Context.
+Privacy - Criminal.
 R v Jarvis

 In R v Jarvis (SCC, 2019) the court considered the issue of privacy from the criminal perspective on 'reasonable expectation of privacy' (also relevant are paras 28-53 on the specific voyeurism issue of the case):

 The interpretation of a statutory provision may be informed by the broader legal context.
 Because Parliament chose to describe the element of the offence with which we are concerned using the expression “reasonable expectation of privacy”, one aspect of the broader legal context is of particular importance in the case at bar: the jurisprudence interpreting the right to be secure against unreasonable search and seizure guaranteed in s.
 8 of the Charter, along with closely related jurisprudence..
 R. v.
 Wawrykiewycz

 The concept of “reasonable expectation of privacy” has played a central role in the jurisprudence on s.
 8 of the Charter since this Court’s earliest decisions interpreting that provision: see Hunter v.
 Southam Inc., 1984 CanLII 33 (SCC), 2 S.C.R.
 145. Since that time, the concept has also been employed by courts, including this Court, in delineating the scope of privacy rights outside the context of s.
 8 of the Charter and has been used in other provisions of the Criminal Code: see Dagg, at paras.
 71-75, per La Forest J., dissenting but not on this point; Srivastava v.
 Hindu Mission of Canada (Quebec) Inc., 2001 CanLII 27966 (QC CA), R.J.Q.
 1111 (Que.
 C.A.), at paras.
 68-69; Criminal Code, ss.
 278.1 and 278.5.